Bridgeland Stability on Threefolds -- Some Wall Crossings: Examples in Bridgeland Stability

 For any representation $V$ of $Q$ we denote the dimension vector by $\underline{\dim}(V)$.
 If $\theta: \Z \oplus \Z \to \Z$ is a homomorphism with $\theta(j,i) = 0$ we say that a representation $V$ of $Q$ with $\underline{\dim}(V) = (j, i)$ is $\theta$-(semi)stable if for any subrepresentation $W \into V$ the inequality $\theta(W) > (\geq) 0$ holds.

 Due to \cite{Kin94} there is a projective coarse moduli space $K_{\theta}$ that represents stable complex representations with dimension vector $(j,i)$.
 If there are no strictly semistable representation, then $K_{\theta}$ is a fine moduli space.
-Since we know that the first moduli space consists solely of extensions of $\OO(n)^{\oplus j}[1]$ and $\OO(m)^{\oplus i}$, we can find $\theta$ such that $\theta$-stability and Bridgeland stability at $\gamma(t)$ match.
-More precisely, there is a bijection between Bridgeland stable objects at $\gamma(t)$ with Chern character $v$ and $\theta$-stable complex representations with dimension vector $(j,i)$.
+By Theorem \ref{thm:smallestWall} the moduli space solely consists of extensions of $\OO(n)^{\oplus j}[1]$ and $\OO(m)^{\oplus i}$.
+Therefore, we can find $\theta_t$ such that $\theta_t$-stability and Bridgeland stability at $\gamma(t)$ match.
+More precisely, there is a bijection between Bridgeland stable objects at $\gamma(t)$ with Chern character $v$ and $\theta_t$-stable complex representations with dimension vector $(j,i)$.
 We denote this specific moduli space of quiver representations by $K$.
 Since the quiver has no relation and $i$, $j$ have to be coprime, we get that $K$ is a smooth projective variety.